zoxpx/pxdocs/content/reference/CLI/updating-volumes.md

       --ssl              ssl enabled for portworx
 ```

-**Change Shared Option**
+## Sharing and unsharing volumes

-Using the `--shared` flag, the volume namespace sharing across multiple volumes can be turned on or off.
+You can use the `--shared` flag to share or unshare a given volume across multiple namespaces.

-For e.g., for the volume clitest, here is the output of volume inpsect.
+Say we've created a volume named `clitest`.
+You can see its settings using this command:

 ```text
 pxctl volume inspect clitest